 Q. What makes Cisco DNA Center extensible?

-● Intent-based APIs that enable continuous network alignment to changing IT and business needs
+● Intent-based APIs that enable continuous network alignment to the changing needs of IT and business

 ● Integration APIs that enable integration of Cisco and third-party IT and network systems for streamlining IT operations across domains that were previously silos